-- 16.6.10 The FHDC may invoke one or more of the following procedures to resolve an impasse in the results of a doctoral study (in accordance with the Senate Higher Degrees Policy and Higher Degrees Administration: Structures and Processes): - (a) request additional information from the assessors and/or supervisors; or

-- (b) appoint an additional assessor to assess the thesis in the hope that the resulting report will resolve the impasse; or - (c) invite an external expert to advise the FHDC; or - (d) identify an independent arbiter to consider all the documentation pertaining to the assessment process, including the individual assessor's reports and present a decision to the FHDC; or - (e) initiate a facilitation process to reach a joint recommendation between assessors as per the Higher Degrees Administration: Structures and Processes. - 16.6.11 Students are not deemed to have completed the requirements for conferment of the degree if two pieces of work in a format suitable for peer reviewed publication are not submitted prior to the closure of the graduation list for the forthcoming graduation ceremony. - 16.6.12 Students are not deemed to have completed the requirements for conferment of the degree if an electronic copy has not been submitted to the relevant faculty administration officer prior to the graduation ceremony.
+- 16.6.10 The University is not bound by the recommendation of individual assessors as the final assessment result lies solely within the power of the University, which exercises an academic judgement when determining final results. - 16.6.11 The FHDC may (but is not obliged to) invoke one or more of the following procedures to resolve an impasse in the results of a doctoral study (in accordance with the Senate Higher Degrees Policy and Higher Degrees Administration: Structures and Processes): - (a) request additional information from the assessors and/or supervisors; or - (b) appoint an additional assessor to assess the thesis in the hope that the resulting report will resolve the impasse; or - (c) invite an external expert to advise the FHDC; or - (d) identify an independent arbiter to consider all the documentation pertaining to the assessment process, including the individual assessor's reports and present a decision to the FHDC: - (e) initiate a facilitation process to reach a joint recommendation between assessors as per the Higher Degrees Administration: Structures and Processes: - (f) any other procedure it deems appropriate. - 16.6.12 Students are not deemed to have completed the requirements for conferment of the degree if two pieces of work in a format suitable for peer-reviewed publication are not submitted prior to the closure of the graduation list for the forthcoming graduation ceremony. - 16.6.13 Students are not deemed to have completed the requirements for conferment of the degree if an electronic copy has not been submitted to the relevant faculty administration officer prior to the graduation ceremony.